1st Day: We will be heading west to Meridian, MS for the night.

 2nd Day: Have breakfast and depart for Shreveport, LA.
 Upon arrival, we will tour the Pioneer Heritage Center.
 At the Center, the buildings, exhibits and trained staff guide visitors through the structures that give insight into the diverse cultural history, the natural environment, and the daily lives of the settlers who lived in the region from the 1830s to the 1930s.
 Our home tonight is in Tyler, TX.
 (CB)

-9th Day: Today it is on to Groom, TX to see the Cross of Our Lord Jesus Christ.
+9th Day: Today we will visit Cadillac Ranch in Amarillo, Texas: A sculpture made of 10 Cadillacs as a monument to the “Golden Age” of the American automobile.
+As we continue on through Texas, we will stop to see the Cross of Our Lord Jesus Christ.
 The Cross rises 19 stories up from the Texas Panhandle, a landscape as flat as unleavened bread and as empty as Jesus' Tomb.
-Next we will discover Cadillac Ranch in Amarillo, Texas: A sculpture made of 10 Cadillacs as a monument to the “Golden Age” of the American automobile.
-We will overnight in Shamrock, TX.
+We continue on to our home for the night in Shamrock, TX.
 (CB)

 10th Day: This morning we will depart for some beautiful Oklahoma scenery.
-We will travel through Oklahoma City and then it is on to visit the Pioneer Woman’s Mercantile in Pawhuska.
-The Pioneer Woman Mercantile is a bustling bakery, a delicious deli, and a gorgeous general store owned and operated by Ree Drummond, star of the Food Network Show “The Pioneer Woman”.
+We will travel through Oklahoma City, and then it is on to visit The Pioneer Woman Mercantile in Pawhuska.
+The Pioneer Woman Mercantile is a bustling bakery, a delicious deli, and a gorgeous general store owned and operated by Ree Drummond, star of the Food Network Show “The Pioneer Woman.”
 After the Mercantile, we’ll head to Tulsa, OK and our home for the night.
 Evening is free.
 (CB)

 11th Day: After breakfast, we head across Arkansas on our way to Memphis, TN and then on to Jackson, TN.
-We will enjoy a farewell dinner at The Old Country Store Restaurant.
+We will enjoy dinner at The Old Country Store & Restaurant.
 One of the South’s great restaurants awaits you here, serving a delicious buffet meal.
-Pure, honest, Southern cookin’ brings back memories of Sunday dinner at Grandmothers before turning in for the night.
+Pure, honest, Southern cookin’ brings back memories of Sunday dinner at Grandmother's before turning in for the night.
 (CB, D)

-12th Day: What a wonderful tour this has been, and sadly we must say good-bye as we depart for home today.
+12th Day: We depart for home today.
 Arriving back approximately 9:30 PM.
 (CB)

 Special Notice: $100.00 per person deposit is required to reserve your space.
 Balance due 30 days prior to the departure date.
 Cancellation within 30 days prior to departure date will result in payment forfeiture.
 Trip cancellation insurance is available upon request.

-Deluxe motorcoach transportation; (11) nights lodging; (8) continental breakfasts; (1) dinner; The Cross of Our Lord Jesus Christ; Cadillac Ranch; Painted Desert; Petrified Forest; Grand Canyon; Pioneer Heritage Center; National Border Patrol Museum; Magnolia Market at the Silos; the Alamo; San Antonio Riverwalk; Pioneer Woman Mercantile; and baggage handling.
+Deluxe motorcoach transportation; (11) nights lodging; (9) continental breakfasts; (1) dinner; Pioneer Heritage Center; Waco Mammoth National Monument; Magnolia Market at the Silos; the Alamo; San Antonio Riverwalk; Chamizal National Memorial; Grand Canyon; Painted Desert; Petrified Forest; Cadillac Ranch; The Cross of Our Lord Jesus Christ; Pioneer Woman Mercantile; and baggage handling.